Dean Corll: Corll's death

-After Henley had shot Corll, he and Kerley began weeping as Kerley repeatedly thanked him for saving his life.
-Henley then released Kerley and Williams from the torture board, and all three teenagers dressed and discussed what actions they should take.
+After Henley shot Corll, he and Kerley began weeping as Kerley repeatedly thanked him for saving his life.
+Henley then released Kerley and Williams from the torture board, and all three dressed and discussed what they should do.
 Henley suggested to Kerley and Williams that they should simply leave, although Williams initially refused—suggesting to Henley he should simply flee.
 Kerley then stated, "No, we should call the police."
 Henley agreed and looked up the number for the Pasadena Police Department (PPD) in Corll's telephone directory.

 Contacting police

 At 8:24 a.m. on August 8, 1973, Henley telephoned the PPD.
 His call was answered by an operator named Velma Lines.
-In his call, Henley blurted to the operator: "Y'all better come here right now!
+In his call, Henley blurted to the operator, "Y'all better come here right now!
 I just killed a man!"
 Henley gave the address to the operator as 2020 Lamar Drive, Pasadena.
 As Kerley, Williams, and Henley waited outside Corll's home for the police to arrive, Henley mentioned to Kerley that he had "done that (killing by shooting) four or five times."

 Minutes later, a PPD patrol car arrived at 2020 Lamar Drive.
 The three were sitting on the curb outside the house, and the officer noted the .22 caliber pistol on the driveway near the trio.
 Two of the three were weeping.
 The officer observed the younger male slumped forward and rocking back and forth with his head in his hands while weeping as the sole female—also weeping—draped one arm across his shoulder; the slightly older male simply stared blankly across the street.
 The younger male identified himself as Elmer Wayne Henley and told the officer that he was the individual who had made the call and indicated that Corll's body was inside the house.
 After confiscating the pistol and placing Henley, Williams, and Kerley inside the patrol car, the officer entered the bungalow and discovered Corll's body inside the hallway.
 The officer returned to the car and read Henley his Miranda rights.
 In response, Henley shouted: "I don't care who knows about it!
 I have to get it off my chest!"

 Kerley later told detectives that before the first police officer arrived at Lamar Drive, Henley had informed him, "If you wasn't my friend, I could have gotten $200 for you."